magento/devdocs/guides/v2.3/inventory/inventory-cli-reference.md

 ## Resolve reservations inconsistencies

-[Reservations]({{ page.baseurl }}/rest/tutorials/inventory/reservations.html) place a salable quantity hold for product SKUs per stock.
+[Reservations]({{ page.baseurl }}/inventory/reservations.html) place a salable quantity hold for product SKUs per stock.
 When you ship, add products, cancel, or refund an order, compensation reservations enter to place or clear these holds.

-Inventory Management provides two CLI commands to check and resolve reservation inconsistencies.
+Inventory Management provides two commands to check and resolve reservation inconsistencies.

 Inconsistencies in reservations may occur in the following situations: